MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started.md

 ---
 title: Get Started
 author: mikehoffms
-description: What to do first when developing an Xbox Live game ms.author: v-mihof ms.date: 11-28-2018 ms.topic: article
+description: What to do first when developing an Xbox Live game. ms.author: v-mihof ms.date: 11-28-2018 ms.topic: article